tg2001/Housing_Price_Prediction/README.md

-# Housing_Price_Prediction
+# Housing Price Prediction

-Predicts the price of a house
+This project aims at predicting the price of a house.

+The famous California housing dataset is used to train and evaluate the model.